 Stacia Fleisher joined NCATS in December 2011 and was appointed deputy director of the Office of Grants Management in May 2015.
-She assists the chief grants management officer in overseeing the business and fiscal management of NCATS and the NIH Office of the Director/Office of Research Infrastructure Programs/Division of Program Coordination, Planning, and Strategic Initiatives grant portfolios.
-Fleisher serves as the lead agreement specialist for NIH Other Transactions Authority programs, including the All of UsSM Research Program, the NCATS Biomedical Translator program and the Stimulating Peripheral Activity to Relieve Conditions (SPARC) program.
-She also participates in the NIH Grants Management Financial Management Workgroup.
+She assists the chief grants management officer in overseeing the business and fiscal management of NCATS’ extramural research programs and serves as the lead for the compliance and other transactions authority program teams.
+Fleisher is the lead agreement manager for NIH’s Other Transactions Authority programs, including the All of UsSM Research Program, the NCATS Biomedical Data Translator program and the Stimulating Peripheral Activity to Relieve Conditions (SPARC) program.
+She also participates in NIH-wide grant and other transactions authority working groups.

 Fleisher holds a bachelor’s degree in government/public administration from Campbell University in North Carolina and a master’s degree in public policy from George Mason University in Virginia.
-She maintains a certificate in grants management and NIH Level III certification.
+She maintains a certificate in grants management, NIH Level III certification and Agreement Officer warrant.

 Fleisher enjoys analyzing the impact and implementation of policies and regulations on biomedical research.
 She appreciates that change is a critical aspect for supporting NCATS in creating innovative methods to improve health.